MicrosoftDocs/SystemCenterDocs/z-sm-export-for-rtm-06-29/sm/deploy/deploy-troubleshooting-a-data-warehouse-job.md

 ---
 # Troubleshooting a Data Warehouse Job
 In System Center 2012 - Service Manager, after the Data Warehouse Registration Wizard is complete and after Reporting becomes available in the Service Manager console, you can start running reports.
-If you encounter a problem with reports \(for example, the incident management report you run does not show the current data\), you can use Windows PowerShell cmdlets to troubleshoot the problem.
+If you encounter a problem with reports \(for example, the incident management report you run does not show the current data\), you can use Windows&nbsp;PowerShell cmdlets to troubleshoot the problem.
 For example, you can use the following procedure to determine whether a transform job failed, and you can evaluate any error messages that the transform job created.

-### To troubleshoot data warehouse jobs by using Windows PowerShell cmdlets
+### To troubleshoot data warehouse jobs by using Windows&nbsp;PowerShell cmdlets

 1. On the computer that hosts the data warehouse management server, click **Start**, click **All Programs**, click **Accessories**, and then click **Windows PowerShell**.

 2. Right\-click **Windows PowerShell**, and then click **Run as administrator**.

-3. At the Windows PowerShell command prompt, type the following command, and then press ENTER:
+3. At the Windows&nbsp;PowerShell command prompt, type the following command, and then press ENTER:

     ```
     Import-Module .\Microsoft.EnterpriseManagement.Warehouse.Cmdlets.psd1